ckcollab/ckcollab/_posts/2019-04-16-our-process.md

 ### Demoing

-It's extremely important to have each of our engineers demo their work so we're all on the same page on behavior and it gives us all an opportunity to glean some new library, tool, or methodology.

-Also, for some of us it's a great chance to show off.
-It's important to not forget engineers express themselves through their work, if none of your teammates get to see the awesome shit you're working on it's a real bummer!
+Our sprint review meetings begin with each person giving a small, 2 minute demonstration on things they completed during that sprint.
+This is a great opportunity for everyone to see where a project is at, and where it is moving.
+It is also an opportunity to show off a new tool or discuss a particularly hard problem.
+That way, if one of us runs in to something similar down the road, we know where/who to ask for help.

+It is also a great chance for us to take pride in our work.
+Knowing you'll get to show off the cool shit you built to other people who can appreciate it is a driving force as a sprint draws to close.

 ### Internal review

 We keep track of what's causing pain and what's getting better.
-If someone has been having some stress with a client, something in their life, or anything else, we try to talk through it and help out.
+If someone has been having some stress with a client, something in their life, or anything else, we try to talk it through and help out where appropriate.

 ### Code review

-Most every line of code we put out is examined by another engineer.
+Just about every line of code we send out has been examined by at least on other engineer.
 This facilitates learning in many ways:

 * The people involved in the code review get to bond
 * Sharing of knowledge
 * An extra set of eyes on potential edge cases
 * Helping to enforce consistent style and paradigms
-* Acceptance criteria is met
+* Verification acceptance criteria is met

-After code is reviewed and accepted, with all automated tests passing, it is merged in to the main code base -- ready to be deployed!
+After code has been reviewed and accepted, and all automated tests are passing, it is merged in to the main code base -- ready to be deployed!

 ### Planning

-Before the sprint planning meeting everyone on the team already has a list of tasks they've gone over with the project manager, and the project manager just groomed the backlog with the client the day before so tasks are extremely fresh.

-During the meeting it is rather quick as we score tasks to help plan their difficulty.
+Before the sprint planning meeting, each developer has done a small version of their own backlog grooming, making sure the status of all of their tasks is current.
+They also work in conjunction with project managers to add tasks to their queue, so everyone has a prioritized, current list of tasks.

+This makes sprint planning meetings relatively quick as it is mostly about verifying everyone is on the same page about who is doing what, when everything is due, and that difficulty assessments are all accurate.

 ## Day 2 - 14